 Best Unsweetened: One Stripe Chai Co.
 32oz Unsweetened Chai Concentrate

 While masala chai typically is assertive in its tea and spice, sometimes necessity means skipping the sweet.
-The majority of masala chai concentrates in the market are all pre-sweetened, which can be a bit of a dance if you are watching your sugar intake or their sweetness isn’t to your liking.
-Instead of going for pre-sweetened sugar-free versions, opt for One Stripe Chai Co.'s unsweetened masala chai concentrate.
+The majority of masala chai concentrates in the market are all pre-sweetened.
+Instead of going for pre-sweetened sugar-free versions, you can opt for One Stripe Chai Co.'s unsweetened masala chai concentrate.
 Its aroma yields a fresh citrusy spice bouquet for a cup of robust black tea with a sharp but not abrasive spice profile.
 It's available in 32-ounce glass bottles.

 Best Green Tea: The Republic of Tea Bold Green Chai Certified Elephant Friendly Tea Bags